Relativistic Digital Twin: Bringing the IoT to the Future: Validation

 Finally, the following rotation matrix $\mathrm{RT}(q_{\psi})$ is used to convert the copter velocity from the body frame reference to the inertial frame one:

-The model described so far defines the actual state of the quadcopter $q$, \ie{} its position, altitude, and velocity.
+The model described so far defines the actual state of the quadcopter $q$, i.e., its position, altitude, and velocity.
 The quadcopter is controlled by a remote controller whose modeled inputs are: \begin{itemize} \item \textit{throttle} \textit{Th}, that commands climb/decent movement of the copter.
 Positive values of \textit{Th} are for climbing request, descent otherwise. \item \textit{rudder} \textit{Ru}, that commands the yaw movements.
-Positive values of \textit{Ru} are for clockwise rotation of the copter. \item \textit{elevator} \textit{El}, that commands the pitch, \ie{} the forward and backward movements.
-Here $El > 0$ means forward, backward otherwise. \item \textit{aileron} \textit{Ai}, that commands the roll, \ie{} the left and right movements, where $Ai > 0$ means left movements, right direction otherwise. \end{itemize} The aforementioned user inputs constitute the set of writable variables $W$ of the device.
-Following the drone's model description with states and inputs, we define the system dynamics as follows:
+Positive values of \textit{Ru} are for the clockwise rotation of the copter. \item \textit{elevator} \textit{El}, that commands the pitch, i.e., the forward and backward movements.
+Here $El > 0$ means forward, backward otherwise. \item \textit{aileron} \textit{Ai}, that commands the roll, i.e., the left and right movements, where $Ai > 0$ means left movements, right direction otherwise. \end{itemize} The aforementioned user inputs constitute the set of writable variables $W$ of the device.
+The full quadcopter model description and its translation in TD is described in Section~\ref{sec:appendixuav}.